shubhamshah02/Twick/support.md

-# Support | Chat for Kick
+# Support | Twick

-Welcome to the support page for **Chat for Kick**.
+Welcome to the support page for **Twick**.
 We are dedicated to providing the best mobile chat experience for the Kick streaming platform.

 ## 📬 Contact Us
 If you have run into a bug, have a feature request, or just want to say hi, we’d love to hear from you.